 For Nominators

 Nomination letter: When writing your nomination letter, keep in mind the criteria of the award.
 Using similar language and structure (i.e. names of the teaching pillars in order) will help the adjudicators better understand how the nominee meets the criteria and focus on their strengths.
-Letters that are not well organized or unclear may impact negatively the nominee’s package.
+Letters that are not well organized or unclear may negatively impact the nominee’s package.
 See page 2 for a guide on how to write a strong and well-organized nomination letter.

 Dissemination pillar: This teaching pillar can be challenging to express.
 Please note that the adjudication committee will take into account both formal (conferences, research papers, panels, etc.) and informal dissemination efforts (personal blogs, communities of practice, meetings with colleagues, etc.).
 Thus, be sure to include all dissemination channels the nominee has used in order to share the processes and outcomes of their teaching practices with others.
 This can be locally at the department or faculty level, with community, colleagues in other institutions, etc.